sagarsxn/Notes-from-ECON-2140-Econometric-Methods/ReadMe.md

 ## Description
-These are my notes from ECON 2140 taught by Elie Tamer in Spring 2018 at Harvard University.
+These are notes from ECON 2140 taught by Elie Tamer in Spring 2018 at Harvard University.